andreyorst/powerline.kak/README.md

 filetypes, etc.

 ## Making themes
 You can create your own themes for **powerline.kak**.
-Here's the example of good
+Here's an example of a good
 theme:

 ``` kak